imeltsner/receipt-processor-challenge/README.md

 go run *.go
 ```
 4. While the program is running, use your preferred method to test the API endpoints.
 I used Postman to send a POST request to http://localhost:8080/receipts/process.
 The request contained a JSON file from the mocks folder.
 I then took the resulting ID and sent a GET request to http://localhost:8080/receipts/{id}/points.
-The program will output a score associated with the receipt
+The program will output the total points earned by receipt

 ## About